hashicorp/terraform-provider-azurerm/website/docs/r/synapse_sql_pool_security_alert_policy.html.markdown

 * `sql_pool_id` - (Required) Specifies the ID of the Synapse SQL Pool.
 Changing this forces a new resource to be created.

 * `policy_state` - (Required) Specifies the state of the policy, whether it is enabled or disabled or a policy has not been applied yet on the specific SQL pool.
-Allowed values are: `Disabled`, `Enabled`.
+Possible values are `Disabled`, `Enabled` and `New`.

 * `disabled_alerts` - (Optional) Specifies an array of alerts that are disabled.
 Allowed values are: `Sql_Injection`, `Sql_Injection_Vulnerability`, `Access_Anomaly`, `Data_Exfiltration`, `Unsafe_Action`.